learnerdilip/portfolio_Invoice_manager/README.md

 # PF_Invoice_Manager

-## A portfolio project that helps manage the headache of Invoices/warranty management.
+### A portfolio project that helps manage the headache of Invoices/warranty management.
 The app aims to let users manage their invoices and get notified by mail or message about expiring warranties so the user can act on them(renew or purchase a new one).

-## ✍🏻😀 USER STORIES:
+## ✍🏻😀 User stories:

 - User (SignedIn) can see their Home with various rooms of their house on the (Home) landing page
 - User can see a dashboard indicating recenty expiring warranties on home page